shocktheheart/intro/README.md

 Hello!
 Most of the time on Ponytown, I'm also getting college work done in another tab.
 So, feel free to interact with me but please be aware I might take a bit to respond.
-Therefore, whispers are preffered.
+Therefore, whispers are preferred.
 C+H are welcome, even if you don't want to talk.
 I'm a bit shy myself so I might not initiate conversation.

 Roleplay is OK!
 However, please let me know first as I do not default to being in-character.
 I also don't take PonyTown roleplay seriously at all, so be aware of that loll.
 I do enjoy semi-lit to literate roleplays outside of PonyTown, though! :>

 90% of my skins/cosplays are of Twisted Wonderland, and half of those are just different versions of Jade.
-You'll make me a little sad if you mistake me for Floyd </3 (unless its my mer-form skin.
-Since they have such minimal differences in their appearance in their mer-forms, I use my skin for both of the twins).
+You'll make me a little sad if you mistake me for Floyd </3 (THE EXCEPTION TO THIS ARE MY MER-FLOYD SKINS...
+FLEECH.... ).
 I do have a few skins that are from other Joseimuke games, but I usually don't bring them out as I don't see many other fans online.

 Please don't talk to me if you're a minor.
 This shouldn't be a problem since I'm only ever on the 18+ server.
 I will assume you are an adult if you initiate conversation with me.